Web DevelopmentUX vs CX - what's the difference

 What's the difference, in short?

 Even though UX and CX are very similar concepts in meaning, they do not replace each other.
-UX is a unique component within CX related to the usability or usability of a product or site.
-Conversely, CX covers the entire process of the client's interaction with the company providing him with a product or service.
+UX is a unique component within CX related to the usability of a product or site.
+Conversely, CX covers the entire client interaction process with the company, providing him with a product or service.

 Conclusion